Russian Flagship students are invited to sign up for a pilot tutorial...

-Russian Flagship students are required to take 1st – 4th-Year Russian (or the equivalent), Slavic 315-316: Russian Language and Culture I & II (or the equivalent), participate in 1-4 hours of individualized or small-group tutoring, and take the following Russian Flagship courses:
+Russian Flagship students are required to take first to fourth-year Russian (or the equivalent), Slavic 315-316: Russian Language and Culture I & II (or the equivalent), participate in one to four hours of individualized or small-group tutoring, and take the following Russian Flagship courses:

 - One of the following courses: